Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 If there was a private feedback form I would leave this there, but why has the post from tiredofthepettiness not been removed by a moderator?
 It says, "Can we remember that back in history this was the everyday norm.
 I''m not saying by any means it was right but also, this was the normal practice back then.
 Any also, please remember too that many a slave owner treated them with kindness and even gave them property when the Civil War was over.
 You can't turn a blind eye and just say everyone was evil and wrong."
 This post shows a great deal of insensitivity in defending slave owners, saying they were capable of kindness toward their slaves, and categorizing slavery as "normal back then," while not acknowledging the brutality and inhumanity of slavery.

-BlackLivesMatter asked over 3 years ago
+BlackLivesMatter asked almost 4 years ago

 Thank you for your question.
 Comments will only be moderated if they contain hate speech, vulgarity, or personal attacks.
 While some may disagree with the commenter's opinion, we feel removing it would defeat the purpose of the project.
 There is a wide range of opinions about our country's history and how we understand it today.
 At this early stage in the project, we think it is important for the community to see and react to all points of view.
 If you haven't done so already, please consider sharing ideas with the ideas tool, or if you have a personal story to share, we would love to hear it.
 Thanks for participating.
 Please stay engaged as the project moves forward.